symfony-cmf/symfony-cmf-docs/cookbook/using-a-custom-route-repository.rst

-Using a custom route repository with Dynamic Router
+Using a Custom Route Repository with Dynamic Router
 ===================================================

-The Dynamic Router allows you to customize the route Provider (i.e. the class responsible for retrieving routes from the database), and by extension, the Route objects.
+The Dynamic Router allows you to customize the Route Provider (i.e. the class responsible for retrieving routes from the database) and, by extension, the Route objects.

-Creating the route provider
+Creating the Route Provider
 ---------------------------

-The route provider must implement the `RouteProviderInterface` The following class provides a simple solution using an ODM Repository.
+The route provider must implement the ``RouteProviderInterface``.
+The following class provides a simple solution using an ODM Repository.

 .. code-block:: php